 Now that I have listed it all, maybe I’m not quite as happy with it

 I stand to be corrected, but many land rover discovery 3 owners would be content with that level of reliability.
-That level of reliability from such a high-specked, technologically advanced SUV is fantastic in my opinion.
-Bear in mind, this is the V8 and not the 2.7 TDV6 Diesel version, so there is no turbo, timing belts and the dreaded crank seizing or snapping issue to give you sleepless nights.
+That level of reliability from such a high-specced, technologically advanced SUV is decent in my opinion.
+Bear in mind, this is the V8 and not the 2.7 TDV6 Diesel version, so there are no turbo, timing belts, and the dreaded crank seizing or snapping issue to give you sleepless nights.
 The above-mentioned Discovery is an 8-cylinder Normally Aspirated (NA) Gas (Petrol).

 Lets have a look at few more examples: